The relegation six-pointers to watch out for on Bundesliga Matchday 26

-With just one point separating five teams at the bottom of the Bundesliga table, Matchday 26 will see some of those sides go head-to-head and give them opportunity to pull away from the danger zone, or see their relegation worries deepen.
+Just five points separate five teams at the bottom of the Bundesliga table, but Matchday 26 will see some of those sides go head-to-head in the battle for top-flight survival.

 Hamburg (10th, 29 pts) vs. Cologne (14th, 24 pts) - kick-off: Saturday, 6.30pm CET